alycecil/groovis/README.md

 As such; all code here within is in the public domain, offered without warenty, limit, or expectation from any party.

 # Dependencies
-I didnt have maven ... or an ide while writing this so forgive me for not including a pom.
+I didnt have maven ... or an ide while writing this so forgive me for not including a pom; its graped so enjoy.
+(netbeans is a text editor for groovy, oh how the mighty have fallen)

 Uses Jedis 2.6.2